taalhavras/ucal/README.md

 3. Using properties where appropriate.
 For example, dtstart has an optional tzid property that we currently don't look for or store. there are a fair number of these, so it'll be a lot of RFC reading.
-4. In this vein, we should probably take distinguish DATE and DATE-TIME.
+4. (DONE) In this vein, we should probably take distinguish DATE and DATE-TIME.
-   I (raghu) am gonna just do this on a separate branch and then merge it since it's a pretty large change. there will be a unified type (ical-date or some such) with both date and date-time in it.
+   I (raghu) am gonna just do this on a separate branch and then merge it since it's a pretty large change. there will be a unified type (ical-time or some such) with both date and date-time in it.
 This will change pretty much every place urbit's date type is used in the code.